Are you tired of hearing conflicting opinions on the importance of backtesting in trading?

 Strategy Validation and Confidence Building

-When you backtest your strategy on historical data, you will see how well your strategy has performed over a specific period of time.
+When you backtest your strategy on historical data, you will see how well your strategy has performed over a specific period.

 Hence, you would be able to determine the consistent profitability of that strategy.